Hunting Regulations & Requirements

 C. It is unlawful to discharge any firearm from a boat or other watercraft operating on the public waters of this state during night-time hours from 30 minutes after sunset until 30 minutes before sunrise; except the Commission may set special seasons and regulations for the taking of alligators at night during dates and times set by them.

 SOURCE: MISS.
 CODE ANN. §§49-1-29, 49-4-4, AND 49-7-45.
 Deer may not be taken from a boat at any time.

 Animal Control Permits

 Animal Control Permits may be issued to scare, harass, and/or kill deer that are destroying crops only after an MDWFP officer has inspected the damage and requested the issuance of such permits.
 To request an officer to inspect your damage, contact the appropriate regional office.
-Regional office phone numbers can be found on Wildlife Management Areas.
+Regional office phone numbers can be found in Department of Wildlife, Fisheries & Parks.